Skip to main content

 "Thalassa: Edge of the Abyss" is a single-player, first-person psychological drama set in 1905.
 As a deep-sea diver on the ship Thalassa, you must investigate the mysterious disappearance of your crew and the ship's fate.
 With only your support Bailey guiding you from the surface, dive into the depths, uncover clues, and unravel the mystery of what truly happened onboard.
 The game offers a captivating story that explores human emotions and interactions.

-• The game features a beautifully crafted story that is engaging and emotionally impactful, often leaving players deeply invested in the characters and their fates.
+• The narrative is compelling, with a tragic yet hopeful story that resonates emotionally, making players invested in the characters and their secrets.

-• The mystery mechanics are well-designed, allowing players to piece together clues and uncover the narrative in a satisfying way.
+• The mystery-solving mechanics are engaging, allowing players to piece together clues and uncover the intricate web of events leading to the ship's demise.

 • story